-How to Hire Remote Workers During COVID-19
+How to Hire Remote Workers in a Crisis

 Does making a remote hire seem impossible during this chaotic time?

 It may seem very difficult, if not insurmountable, to keep your hiring pipeline in a time of crisis.
 Economic unknowns and the potential for a remote work setup can be stressful!
 The good news is that there are options to help you maintain recruiting and hiring momentum—and even fill in resource gaps if you are in a hiring freeze.

 The TorchLight team has worked remotely since our founding in 2012 and already recruits remotely using the phone and video conferencing.
 Though your situation may be stressful and scary to many people, your business needs may still be there.
 Here are some suggestions to help you keep the pipeline and your projects moving whether you are laying off employees, in a hiring freeze or free to hire.

 If You’re Laying Off Employees or in a Hiring Freeze